Blues top Wild 3-1, grab 3-0 series lead

 The Blues scored their first power-play goal of the series from Schwartz with 4:41 remaining in the second period.
 Schwartz, who took a high stick from Ryan White to earn the penalty, scored his second goal of the series off a pass from Steen behind the net.

-Minnesota put 19 shots on goal in the third period, but couldn't beat Allen.
+Minnesota put 19 shots on goal in the third period, but couldn't score.

 The Wild pulled Dubnyk for an extra attacker with 2:10 remaining and Steen scored his first of the playoffs, assisted by Berglund and Vladimir Sobotka, into the empty net with 1:11 left.